 / Using preloaded deep learning model templates, called snippets

 / Running and comparing multiple experiments at the same time

 / Understanding the key concepts of the Peltarion Platform

 Want to get started with creating your own house valuation model?

-Click here for the full version of the tutorial, with step by step instructions on how to build a house valuation model using the Peltarion Platform.
+Visit the Knowledge center, for the complete tutorial, with step by step instructions on how to build an AI model for house valuation using the Peltarion Platform.